The chest supported row exercise is similar to the bent over row and helps you work the majority of the back muscles.

 This variation of the row requires less effort to keep your body stable, since one end of the bar pivots at a fixed point on the floor and the chest is supported on the bench.

 This article will answer all of your questions and explain everything you want to know about chest supported row.

 - The advantages of supported rows are

-- What muscles are worked when doing chest-supported rows?
+- What muscles are worked when doing it?

-- Best chest supported row variation you can do with a dumbbell, barbell, cable, and machine.
+- Best chest supported row variation (dumbbell, barbell, cable, and machine)